marcus-crane/utf9k/src/content/questions/DNS Lookup Current IP.md

 ---
-title: "How can I look up my current external IP address?"
-slug: "dns-lookup-current-ip"
+category: questions
-description: "In which I remember how to use dig with alternative DNS"
+description: In which I remember how to use dig with alternative DNS
-category: "questions"
+output: src/content/questions
+publish: true
+slug: dns-lookup-current-ip
 tags:
-  - "dig"
+  - dig
-  - "dns"
+  - dns
+title: How can I look up my current external IP address?
 ---
 DNS!
 It's always the answer for your woes :)

 While there are a myriad of HTTP servers for seeing your external IP address, you can also use one of the various DNS based services on offer.